saezlab/pypath/README.rst

 session level parameters and logging.
 Each session has a random 5 character identifier e.g. ``y5jzx``.
 The default log file in this case is ``pypath_log/pypath-y5jzx.log``.
 The log messages are flushed every 2 seconds by default.
-You can always change these things by the ``settings`` module.
+You can always change these things using the ``settings`` module.
 In this module you can get and set the values of various parameters using the ``pypath.settings.setup()`` and the ``pypath.settings.get()`` methods.